Wehani rice

 Wehani rice, also known as California Red Jasmine Rice, is a variety of aromatic brown rice developed in the late 20th century by Lundberg Family Farms of Richvale, California.
-It is a registered trademark of Lundberg Family Farms, the only company that grows it.
 The name of the rice originates from the brothers of the family, Wendell, Eldon, Homer, Albert, and Harlan Lundberg.

 Wehani rice was developed from basmati rice seeds, which originate from India.
 The grains of Wehani rice are reddish-brown in color and resemble wild rice.
 When cooked, the rice produces an aroma similar to that of hot buttered popcorn or peanuts and is slightly chewy in texture.

 Being developed from basmati rice, this variety of rice can be classified as Oryza sativa, or Asian rice.
 It can be placed more specifically in the indica subspecies.